Johnny Bucyk: 1950s

 Bucyk became the top left wing in Boston playing with his "Uke Line" partners of Stasiuk and Horvath, who had previously played together in Edmonton.
-The trio had an immediate impact, leading the Bruins to the Stanley Cup Finals in 1958, with Horvath finishing fifth in league scoring, and Bucyk and Stasiuk each scoring 21 goals.
+During his first year with the Bruins in 1957-58 Bucyk's scoring doubled and the trio had an immediate impact, leading the Bruins to the Stanley Cup Finals in 1958, with Horvath finishing fifth in league scoring, and Bucyk and Stasiuk each scoring 21 goals.
+Buyck finished the year with 57 points in 68 games.
 The moniker "Uke Line" came from the trio's purported Ukrainian background (in fact, Stasiuk was of Hungarian origins).
 Bucyk's first hat trick was scored in one of the first nationally televised games, a 7–4 win over the New York Rangers.
+Throughout his first 3 seasons in the NHL Bucyk was paid $6,500 a year.
+Throughout the rest of his time with Boston Bucyk would only sign one year contracts, besides a successful stretch during the mid 1960s when he signed a 3 year deal.
+He later commented on why he only signed one year deals stating "I felt that if signed a one-year contract, I had to produce to get a new contract the next year."